AryaS004/AryaS004/README.md

 - 📫 How to reach me **aryasanil0308@gmail.com**

-- ⚡ Fun fact **I’m hooked on paranormal videos and true crime podcasts—perfect for a thrill**
+- ⚡ Fun fact **I’m hooked on paranormal exploration videos and true crime podcasts—perfect for a thrill**

 <h3 align="left">Connect with me:</h3>
 <p align="left">